amalirajapaksha/health-data-dashboard/README.md

-# Health Data Dashboard – Canada 🇨🇦
+# Health Data Dashboard – Australia

 This interactive dashboard visualizes key health and demographic trends in Canada using R Shiny.
 It is developed as part of a mini project.